littleFF/tipsforChinaTrip/readme.md

-# 🇨🇳 China Travel Guide for Foreigners
+# 🇨🇳 China Travel Guide for International Friends

 Practical tips and essential information for foreigners traveling to China.
 This guide covers payment methods, transportation, and ticket purchasing for popular attractions.